 - Avoid touching your face as much as possible

 Aside from the above-mentioned measures, the Canadian government (national or regional) can take additional measures which travellers with an eTA Canada need to keep in mind.
-For instance, all passengers on flights to Canada are required to wear a mask starting 20 April.
-Travellers arriving by ship, care or bus are strongly advised to wear a mask.
-For any further measures, check Canadian media.
+For instance, all passengers on flights to Canada are required to wear a mask starting April 20.
+The Canadian government urgently advises people to observe social distancing guidelines, and to avoid all non-essential travel.
+To stay informed on any further measures, keep an eye on Canadian media.
+Persons returning from Canada are required to self-quarantine for 14 days.

 Who will pay for the damage caused by coronavirus?